 - Use a per capita approach to explore the synergies between food, feed, wood, and renewable energy production to guide decision making and identify opportunities in the context of a case-study.

-- Moving from an “Empty World” to a “Full World”.
+- Definitions of sustainability; the Sustainable Development Goals, moving from an “Empty World” to a “Full World”,

-- Ecosystem processes and succession; the role of energy; feedback systems; biodiversity and system restoration.
+- Natural capital, ecosystem processes and succession; the role of energy; feedback systems; biodiversity and system restoration,

-- Using an ecosystem approach: quantifying trade-offs and synergies; improving water and nutrient management, reducing greenhouse gases emissions, enhancing stability, resistance and resilience.
+- Using an ecosystem services and “doughnut economics” approach: quantifying trade-offs and synergies; improving water and nutrient management, reducing greenhouse gases emissions, enhancing stability, resistance and resilience, and issues of equity,

-- Introduction to the circular economy: opportunities for businesses; opportunities for consumers.
+- Introduction to the circular economy: opportunities for businesses,

 - Case study: trade-offs, synergies, and opportunities to enhance well-being and ecosystem service provision in terms of energy, food, feed and wood for a case study area.